Kobe Bryant: Tributes and services

 On February 7, Bryant and his daughter were buried in a private funeral in Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, California.
-A public memorial service was held on February 24 (2/24, marking both Kobe's and Gianna's jersey numbers) at Staples Center (later Crypto.com Arena) with Jimmy Kimmel hosting.
-Speakers at the service included Vanessa, Jordan, and O'Neal, along with Phoenix Mercury guard Diana Taurasi and Geno Auriemma, Taurasi's coach at Connecticut, where Gianna had been aspiring to play.
+A public memorial service was held on February 24 (2/24, marking Kobe and Gianna's jersey numbers) at Staples Center.
+Speakers included Vanessa, Jordan, and O'Neal, along with Phoenix Mercury guard Diana Taurasi and Geno Auriemma, Taurasi's coach at Connecticut, where Gianna had aspired to play.

+Investigation and civil lawsuits

+The Federal Aviation Administration, National Transportation Safety Board, and the FBI launched investigations.
+The investigation was hampered because the helicopter was not equipped with a flight recorder.
+Over a year after the crash, the NTSB declared that the pilot, Zobayan, probably became disoriented by the thick clouds.
+The five board members found that Zobayan ignored his training and violated federal regulations during the 40-minute flight.

+On February 28, 2023, Vanessa Bryant was awarded a $28.85 million settlement from Los Angeles County to conclude legal proceedings over graphic photos of the aftermath of the helicopter crash that were shared without the family's permission.
+The figure included the $15 million she was awarded from L.A.
+County in a 2022 civil trial, with "additional funds to settle potential claims from her daughters"—Natalia, 20, Bianka, 6, and Capri, 3.
+Chris Chester, a co-plaintiff who lost his 45-year-old wife and 13-year-old daughter in the crash, settled for $19.95 million.

 "Kobe is a brother to me.
 From the time I was in high school watching him from afar, to getting in this league at 18 and watching him up close, all the battles that we had throughout my career, the one thing that we always shared was that determination to just want to win, to just want to be great.
 The fact that I'm here now means so much to me.
 I want to continue, along with my teammates, his legacy.
 Not only for this year, but for as long as we can play this game of basketball that we love, because that's what Kobe Bryant would want.
 So in the words of Kobe Bryant.
 Mamba out.
 But in the words of us, not forgotten.
 Live on, brother."